 - 1. Tax rates in tax years 1990-2001 do not reflect additional special tax district (fire, leaf collection, etc.) or town real estate tax rates. - 2 .
-Beginning in calendar year 2008, Arlington County and Fairfax County levied an additional tax on most commercial real property for transportation purposes. - 3 .
-Arlington County's rate includes a transportation add-on tax on commercial property of 12.5 cents. - $^{4\cdot}$ The Fairfax County rate includes a transportation add-on tax on commercial properties for transportation. - 5' Prince William includes a county-wide fire and rescue levy of 7.2 cents and 0.25 cents for mosquito & forest pest management.
+Beginning in calendar year 2008, Arlington County and Fairfax County levied an additional tax on most commercial real property for transportation purposes. - $^{3.}$ Arlington County's rate includes a transportation add-on tax on commercial property of 12.5 cents. - ^{4.} The Fairfax County rate includes add-on tax rates of 0.1 cents for pest infestation and 12.5 cents on commercial properties for transportation. - 5° Prince William includes a county-wide fire and rescue levy of 7.5 cents and 0.25 cents for mosquito & forest pest management.
+There was a decrease in the tax base from 1.03 to .0966.

-FY 2025 APPROVED TAX RATES FOR MAJOR REVENUE SOURCES
+FY 2025 PROPOSED TAX RATES FOR MAJOR REVENUE SOURCES